MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ```

 Your code should preform the commands in this dictionary.
 You should try to stop the command from running if it runs 0.

+## Exercise 3.2

+In this exercise we will expand our code from the last assignment.
+We will preform some error handling so the drone does not crash into the ground.